 Vienna, Austria, is a place that you dream of coming back to even before you leave.
 Unfortunately for us, 3 days is all we had in Vienna but that didn’t stop us from having an awesome time.
 From delicious desserts, coffees and schnitzel to the ornate architecture that lines every street, Vienna is full of things to do that will fill your 3 days in this capital city.
 Keep reading for our guide on what to do in Vienna in 3 days!

-If you’re in Vienna for only a few days then it’s likely you’ll be heading to a nearby city like Prague or Budapest during your travels.
+If you’re in Vienna for only a few days then it’s likely you’ll be heading to a nearby city like Prague or Budapest during your travels in Europe.
 We’ve got you covered!
-Check out our post on things to do in Prague and what to do in Budapest!
+Check out our posts on things to do in Prague and what to do in Budapest!

 Vienna Free Walking Tour!